Quick Links | |||||||

 Complaints

-The complainant's name, however, remains protected information.
-The Borough wants to help make your efforts to improve your property and neighborhood successful, and to make your experience enjoyable.
 Please contact us if you have any questions or concerns you would like to be addressed.
 A Complaint Form is linked above on this page.
 You can drop it off at Borough Hall, E-mail it to us, or mail it in.
-We will take it from there!
+Please provide as much information as possible such as the address of the violation, the specific location of the suspected violation, and your contact information so we can reach out if we need further information.